AlexanderLapygin/dags/packages/dag/README.md

-# This library implements a Direct Acyclic Graph (DAG) in TypeScript.
+# Directed Acyclic Graph in TypeScript